The Shire recently introduced the 3-bin FOGO system in an effort to reduce the amount of waste going to landfill.

-The FAQ’s information sheet below answers some of the most common queries regarding organics bins.
+The FAQ’s information sheet below answers some of the most common queries regarding the FOGO bin.

-If you have a query check here first to see if we’ve answered it!
+If you have a question check here first to see if we’ve answered it.
 If not, refer to the Further Information section on this page below.

 A-Z Waste Guide